psad73/tune-composer/README.md

 ## Why?

 Because I'm tired of uploading +800MB of files everytime one library is updated.
-Even with zip it takes too much time.
+It takes too much time.

 ## How to?